57% of member-based organisations do not have an engagement strategy

 MemberWise

-Over the last ten years, there has been a trend to move member communities to social platforms and away from private communities.
+Over the last ten years, a trend has been to move member communities away from private communities to social platforms.

-For example, if your community is already using Facebook, Facebook Groups could be a great option for your member-based organisation.
+For example, if your community already uses Facebook, Facebook Groups could be a great option for your member-based organisation.
 However, it's important to note that Facebook will own your data, which may not align with your strategy.

 How can GrowCreate help?

-We work with member-based organisations to deliver composable digital experience platforms to deliver your engagement strategy.
+We work with member-based organisations to deliver composable digital experience platforms for your engagement strategy.
 Get in touch to find out more.

 MemberWise Supplier logo